beave/sagan/doc/source/configuration.rst

    #

    # Includes.
 Files included here will be handled as if they were
-   # inlined in this configuration file.
+   # included in this configuration file.

    #include: "/usr/local/etc/include1.yaml"
    #include: "$RULE_PATH/include2.yaml"